 If you’re looking for a service that’s going to help you get up and running on the world’s largest platforms, this is your best choice.

 It’s also my personal choice and powers the Steal These Thoughts!
 Audio Experience aka my podcast.

 You’re not limited to publishing on Spotify though.

 You can upload your show to any podcast platform and make use of newer video podcast features.

 Need a simple video conferencing tool to connect with people around the world?

 Look no further, Zoom is here to save the day.

-With both free and paid plans, Zoom offers a host of great features for users including the ability to record both audio and video to convert conversations into podcasts, webinars and online classes.
+With both free and paid plans, Zoom offers a host of great features for users including the ability to record both audio and video.

 The free plan gives you unlimited access for one-to-one calls and a limit of 40 minutes on group calls (more than 2 people).